radicalkjax/Athena/docs/GETTING_STARTED.md

 ## Overview

-Athena is an enterprise-grade malware analysis platform that leverages multiple AI providers (Claude, OpenAI, DeepSeek) to analyze and deobfuscate potentially malicious code.
+Athena is an enterprise-grade malware analysis platform that leverages multiple AI providers (Claude, OpenAI, DeepSeek) and high-performance WebAssembly modules to analyze and deobfuscate potentially malicious code.
 The platform has been modernized with production-ready features including:

+- **WebAssembly Security Modules** for high-performance analysis
 - **Multi-AI Provider Support** with automatic failover
 - **Distributed Caching** with Redis
 - **Resilience Patterns** (Circuit Breakers, Bulkheads)